brotkrueml/sdbreadcrumb/README.md

 You can find more information about the benefits of structured breadcrumb markup and examples in the [Google feature guide](https://developers.google.com/search/docs/data-types/breadcrumb).

+> If you want more than just include the breadcrumb as structured markup in your page, use the [schema extension](https://github.com/brotkrueml/schema).
+> With it you can use an API or view helpers to output any content in a structured way.
+You can also migrate easily to the schema extension. have a look below.

 ## Installation

 ### Installation via Composer